adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 client_id
 Mandatory.
 MUST have the value as obtained during registration. client_assertion_type
 Mandatory.
-MUST have the value `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`, properly encoded. client_assertion
+MUST have the value `urn:ietf:params:CloudEvents:client-assertion-type:jwt-bearer`, properly encoded. client_assertion
 Mandatory.
 MUST have the above specified signed JWT as contents.
 /iGov-NL